 Statement 1: ‘No Go’ gauges should put in the condition of maximum impassability in the inspection.

 Statement 2: ‘Go’ plug gauge corresponds to a minimum limit.

 d) F, T

-Explanation: ‘Go’ plug gauge corresponds to minimum limit of the hole, while the ‘No Go’ gauge is the size of maximum limit.
-But ‘Go’ snap gauge is of maximum limit of shaft and ‘No Go’ corresponds to minimum limit.
+Explanation: ‘Go’ plug gauge corresponds to the minimum limit of the hole, while the ‘No Go’ gauge is the size of maximum limit.
+But ‘Go’ snap gauge is of maximum limit of shaft and ‘No Go’ corresponds to a minimum limit.